With the help of genetic scissors: The Tasmanian tiger is said to have resurrected in Australia

 To bring the Tasmanian tiger back to life, Andrew Pask’s team now needs to decode the entire genome of the Tasmanian tiger.
 Once they are successful, the next step is for the researchers to remove cells from the related species and use CRISPR to alter the genetic code.
 Expert Bask says a related marsupial species – the narrow-footed marsupial rat – is best suited.

 as part of a Study from 2017 The genome of the Tasmanian tiger has already been completely decoded.
-Bask estimates that the transformation of one species into another will only become a reality in about ten years: “It depends on how the technology evolves over the next few years.”
+Bask estimates that converting one species to another will only become a reality in about ten years: “It depends on how the technology evolves over the next few years.”

 However, some scientists have already criticized the “revival” of extinct species.
 A frequent criticism is that high costs may result in insufficient financial resources to be available to conserve existing species in the future.
 This, in turn, can be general Reducing biodiversity as a result.

 But for Andrew Pask, the Tasmanian tiger is a special case.
-Bask is convinced that reintroducing him to his native land – the Australian island of Tasmania – will bring benefits in the first place.
+Bask is convinced that reintroducing it to its native land – the Australian island of Tasmania – will pay dividends in the first place.
 However, such a project requires extensive monitoring and maintenance.
 It is impossible to predict exactly what effect the release will have on the entire local ecosystem.

 Ms